opctl/opctl/website/docs/reference/opspec/types/object.md

 ### Initialization
 Object typed values can be constructed from a literal or templated object.

-A templated object is an object which includes one or more value reference.
+A templated object is an object which includes one or more [variable-reference [string]](../op-directory/op/variable-reference.md).
 At runtime, each reference gets evaluated and replaced with it's corresponding value.

 #### Initialization Example (literal)